jackstapleton/rdb-autoscaling/whitepaper.md

 To scale in, AWS will choose which instance to terminate based on certain criteria (e.g. instance count per availability zone, time to the next next billing hour).
 You are able to replace the default behavior with other options like `OldestInstance` and `NewestInstance`.
 However, if all of the criteria have been evaluated and there are still multiple instances to choose from, AWS will pick one at random.

 Under no circumstance do we want AWS to terminate an instance running an RDB process which is still holding today's data.
 So we will need to keep control of the Auto Scaling group's `DesiredCapacity` within the application.

 As with publishing Cloudwatch metrics, adjusting the `DesiredCapacity` can be done with python's boto3 library or the AWS CLI.
-[Appendix 3](#3-auto-scaling-group-commands) has examples of how to use these.
+[Appendix 4](#4-auto-scaling-group-commands) has examples of how to use these.

 #### Auto Scaling in q

 As the AWS CLI simply uses unix commands we can run them in `q` using the `system` command.
-If we configure the CLI to return `json` we can then parse the output using `.j.k`.
+By default the CLI will return `json` we can then parse the output using `.j.k`.
 It will be useful to wrap the `aws` system commands in a retry loop as they may timeout when AWS is under load.

 ```q